AD FS single sign-on settings

 To set the cutoff time, run the following PowerShell cmdlet:

 Set-AdfsProperties -PersistentSsoCutoffTime <DateTime>

 Enable PSSO for Office 365 users to access SharePoint Online

-Once PSSO is enabled and configured in AD FS, AD FS will write a persistent cookie after a user has authenticated.
-The next time the user comes in, if a persistent cookie is still valid, a user does not need to provide credentials to authenticate again.
-You can also avoid the additional authentication prompt for Office 365 and SharePoint Online users by configuring the following two claims rules in AD FS to trigger persistence at Microsoft Azure AD and SharePoint Online.
-To enable PSSO for Office 365 users to access SharePoint online, you need to install this hotfix which is also part of the of August 2014 update rollup for Windows RT 8.1, Windows 8.1, and Windows Server 2012 R2.
+Users can also avoid extra authentication prompts for Office 365 and SharePoint Online.
+Configure the following two claims rules in AD FS to trigger persistence at Microsoft Azure AD and SharePoint Online.
+To enable PSSO for Office 365 users to access SharePoint online, install this hotfix.
+It's part of the August 2014 update rollup for Windows RT 8.1, Windows 8.1, and Windows Server 2012 R2.

 An Issuance Transform rule to pass through the InsideCorporateNetwork claim

 @RuleTemplate = "PassThroughClaims" @RuleName = "Pass through claim - InsideCorporateNetwork" c:[Type == "https://schemas.microsoft.com/ws/2012/01/insidecorporatenetwork"] => issue(claim = c); A custom Issuance Transform rule to pass through the persistent SSO claim @RuleName = "Pass Through Claim - Psso" c:[Type == "https://schemas.microsoft.com/2014/03/psso"] => issue(claim = c);

 Is device registered?